-Intel has launched a new scheme where buyers of certain processors, will be able to upgrade the features on that processor for a $50 fee.
-The scheme is being run as a pilot and it will only be available in certain retail stores and will apply to only one CPU initially.
+Intel has launched an innovative scheme where buyers of certain processors will be able to upgrade the features on that processor for a $50 fee.
+This scheme is being run as a pilot and will only be available in certain retail stores, applying initially to just one CPU model.

-The pilot will be on Intel’s G6951 processor, and the upgrade will increase the size of the processors memory cache, and unlock hyper threading.
+The pilot will focus on Intel’s G6951 processor, and the upgrade will increase the size of the processor’s memory cache and unlock hyper-threading capabilities.

 via BBC News